Creating the Best Therapy Playroom for Effective Child Healing

 Grey color has no effect, either positive or negative, on those with ASD.
 White colors if used alone were found to have a negative effect.

-Preferred lighting techniques to be used in spaces for people with autism include more natural styles of lighting:
+Preferred lighting techniques to use in spaces for people with autism include more natural styles of lighting:

 • Indirect sunlight, controlled with the use of curtains